Receive up to $1,000,000 in Life Cover with AAMI.

 - Automatic indexation of your benefit: Alternatively, you can choose to have your benefit amount increase each year – and in turn increase your premiums each year.
 However, by increasing your benefit amount each year by 5% AAMI ensures that your death benefit remains relevant and valuable to the costs at the time of the claim.

-AAMI Life Cover exclusions to be aware of
+AAMI Life Cover important exclusions

 - You will not receive an AAMI Life Insurance benefit if the event giving rise to the claim is a result of an intentional self-inflicted act within 13 months of the policy commencing or being reinstated, or during the period of interim Accidental Death Cover.